 Acute Care Hospitals

-Upon arrival at WellSpan York Hospital or WellSpan Gettysburg Hospital, our highly trained team of neurologists, emergency medicine physicians and nurses collaborate to assess the patient and determine if a stroke has occurred.
+Upon arrival at WellSpan York Hospital, WellSpan Gettysburg Hospital, WellSpan Good Samaritan Hospital or WellSpan Ephrata Community Hospital, our highly trained team of neurologists, emergency medicine physicians and nurses collaborate to assess the patient and determine if a stroke has occurred.
 Once they make this determination they will use brain imaging technology, such as CT or MRI scans to determine the type of stroke.
 This helps to identify abnormalities in the brain and to determine if blood flow has been blocked (known as an ischemic stroke, accounting for 87 percent of cases) or a blood vessel has ruptured (a hemorrhagic stroke).
-Based on the results of the scan and other factors, the neurologist may recommend one of the following treatments:
+Based on the results of the scan and other factors, the neurologist may recommend one or more of the following treatments:

 - Intravenous tPA (clot busters)

 - Intra-arterial thrombolysis

 - Clot retrieval

 - Coil embolization